canonical/checkbox/checkbox-ng/docs/author/tutorial.rst

     myjobs/provider_command

    The ``miscellanea/submission_resources`` and ``graphics/glxgears`` jobs
-   are from the default provider that is part of PlainBox.
+   are from the default provider that is part of Plainbox.

    We can check that everything is correct with the whitelist by running the ``./manage.py info`` command again.
 The output should be like::